jmrf/active-qa/README.md

 # ActiveQA: Active Question Answering

+This is a fork of google's [active-qa](https://github.com/google/active-qa) codebase with some adaptations (python3 ready, modules adaptation, ...)

+---

 This repo contains code for our paper [Ask the Right Questions: Active Question Reformulation with Reinforcement Learning](https://openreview.net/forum?id=S1CChZ-CZ).